SoftUni-Internal/interactive-content/EN/03-Advanced-Function/04-Closure.md

 ## Input

-Check the examples below to see how your code will be executed
+Check the examples below to see how your code will be executed.

 ## Output

-Whenever you receive the command **print**, the output should be the **printed** to the console.
+Whenever you receive the `print` command, the output should be the **printed** to the console.

 ## Example 1